 On very rare occasions, I write posts covering biological or medical subjects and breakthroughs that are either:

-a) Entirely unrelated to a hair loss cure, or
+a) Groundbreaking, but entirely unrelated to a hair loss cure, or

-b) Potentially related to a hair loss cure in the long run, but this is just happenstance and not the original intention behind my covering the said subject.
+b) Potentially related to a hair loss cure in the long run.

 Dr. George Church

 I have discussed Dr. George Church a few times on this blog before.
 In my opinion, there is a good possibility that he will be known as one of the 10-20 greatest scientists the world has ever witnessed when all is said and done.
 Interestingly enough, Dr. Church got an F on one of his graduate program college courses at Duke University in 1976, and he has proudly posted that letter of rejection from Duke on his current Harvard University website.
-Talking about his site, it is well worth going through this part of it in great detail.
 Dr. Church was adopted as a child.
 In his own words, he has had “early-onset health problems (insurance companies take note): heart attack, carcinoma, narcolepsy, dyslexia, pneumonia, motion sickness.”

 Several days ago, a new interview (more like a speech) of Dr. Church was posted on youtube, and I was very impressed by the range of subjects that Dr. Church covers in this video.
 The title of this video is “The Augmented Human Being.”
 Hopefully, this augmentation will imply a full head of hair for all, even though that is probably the last thing that Dr. Church is thinking of when he discusses things such as CRISPR and genetic therapy in the video.